“You cannot manifest thin from thoughts of I hate being fat.

 Every day I have new energy, that is for me to use.
 And at least some of it I’ll always invest in myself, transforming it into training and development.
 With this strategy, I felt happier and hopeful, even as some parts of my body were still on strike.

 The rule is: We can always use our grey matter against stress-related rheumatoid arthritis.
 And if we invest energy in something we can benefit from it’ll give us power back we can again spend in this process.
 The more energy we gain this way, the better we will strengthen ourselves.

-While I was fighting RA, I used as much as I could of my daily energy to work on my HÜ-exercises and in the worst phase got this energy mostly from my thoughts.
-Luckily for all of us health can begin right there in the mind.
+While I was fighting RA, I used as much as I could of my daily energy to work on my HÜ-exercises.
+During the worst times, I got this energy mostly from my thoughts.
+Luckily for all of us, health can begin right there in our mind.
 Often my body was already exhausted from the nocturnal pain.
 So I just sat down and started to think.
 In my imagination, I wrapped myself in a feather-light sun yellow blanket.
 This imagination comforted me and made me feel protective of myself.
-This way I was able to treat myself in the middle of the disease.
+This way, I was able to treat myself in the middle of the disease.
 I directed loving, careful and friendly thoughts to myself and felt how effective I was.
 With my thoughts, I can get better.
 So I didn’t care much about all the things I missed to do or wasn’t able to approach.
 I wasn’t sorry for the two years I had spent in the rat race of misery-management but instead just cared about the things I could do and do effectively.
 It’s all just about the plus in our lives.
-Even if it seemed as if there is no energy is left for any action at all I knew deep inside of me:
+Even if it seemed as if there is no energy is left for any action at all, I knew deep inside of me: